lakilé.

 The yield math, building by building

-In Costa del Este, 212 apartments are actively listed for long-term rent.
-Half of them ask less than $2,500 per month; half ask more.
-The median rate is about $15 per square meter per month.
+In Costa del Este, 558 apartments are listed right now for long-term rent.
+Half ask less than $2,100 a month; half ask more.
+The middle works out to roughly $15 per square meter, per month.

-Twelve CdE buildings have at least three active rent listings and at least three secondary closings — enough samples on both sides to trust the number.
+Twelve CdE buildings have at least three apartments listed for rent and at least three resales closed — enough on both sides to trust the result.
 Those twelve are below.
-Buildings with thinner data aren't shown — one outlier unit can distort a single-building yield badly, and we'd rather publish fewer buildings honestly than more buildings we can't stand behind.
+Buildings with thinner data aren't shown: a single odd unit can throw a one-building yield way off, and we'd rather publish fewer we stand behind than pad the list with ones we can't.

 Gross yield, building by building